 Storage options all have their pros and cons, but for the long-term investor, who has chosen precious metals as a way to protect and preserve their wealth, it is wise for this investment strategy to also be reflected in their storage strategy as well.
 Keeping some of your most liquid holdings instantly accessible in a safe at home is a prudent step, especially in case of an emergency.
 On the other hand, long-term precious metals investments are best kept with a storage provider with high security standards, a specialization in high-value items, and a transparent relationship with the client.

-Let’s face it: as much as I trust him, you don’t want my neighbor, Rolf, seeing you walk in to access your safe deposit box again, while he’s going shopping for his Saturday evening dinner with his wife and kids.
+Let’s face it: as much as you may trust them, you don’t want your neighbors seeing you walk in to access your safe deposit box, while they go shopping for their Saturday evening dinner.

 Subscription to The Digger Quarterly